dankamongmen/notcurses/README.md

 confused with 8-bit indexed 24-bit color, aka "TrueColor").
 For some necessary background, consult Thomas E. Dickey's superb and authoritative [NCURSES FAQ](https://invisible-island.net/ncurses/ncurses.faq.html#xterm_16MegaColors).
-As such, it is not a drop-in Curses replacement. notcurses furthermore makes use of the Terminfo library shipped with NCURSES.
+As such, it is not a drop-in Curses replacement.
 It is almost certainly less portable, and definitely tested on less hardware.
+Sorry about that.

+notcurses makes use of the Terminfo library shipped with NCURSES.

 notcurses opens up advanced functionality for the interactive user on workstations, phones, laptops, and tablets, at the expense of e.g.